-Long before I was a Board Certified Family Medicine physician involved with Obesity Medicine, I was a Teaching Fellow and Performing Arts Consultant working for the Kennedy Center for the Performing Arts in their Very Special Arts Program.
+Long before I was a Board Certified Family Medicine physician involved with Depression and Obesity Medicine, I was a Teaching Fellow and Performing Arts Consultant working for the Kennedy Center for the Performing Arts in their Very Special Arts Program.
 I had an assignment to travel to a remote and rural area of Vermont to do a week-long workshop for a local school district, working with classroom teachers, physical education teachers and administrators on how to integrate dance into the classroom and how to integrate movement into the academic curriculum.

 On touring this small town, population under 3,000, I was initially struck by the quiet beauty of the area and then quite literally by the size and body habitus of the population.
 Everywhere I looked it seemed that people, children, and adults were incredibly large, with round faces and protuberant bellies hanging over their belts — those who could wear belts, that is; many were simply wearing pants with elasticized waistbands.